The nation's favourite charity bike ride

 Registration is open from 8am-10am and is also held at Port Vale FC.
 Toilets and refreshments will be available at registration.
 Rourke Cycles will be present at the registration area with a selection of spares and accessories in case you needs any last minute supplies for the ride.

 Once you have signed on at registration you can start your ride any time between 8am & 10:15am.
-All routes start from Port Vale FC, with the Cat & Fiddle Challenge and Cat & Fiddle Classic routes turning right on to Hamil Road, then right again on to Waterloo Road to begin the route.
-The Towpaths, Tracks & Trails route starts by picking up the cycle paths next to Port Vale and heading towards Westport Lake to pick up the canal towpath.
+Both routes start from Port Vale FC, turning right on to Hamil Road, then right again on to Waterloo Road to begin the route.

-The 2021 Cat and Fiddle Challenge route will be fully signposted with hi-viz Rourke Cycles branded signs at all junctions where you need to make a turn.
-Additionally a GPS file of the new route will be emailed out to all riders in the week before the ride.
+The routes will be fully signposted with hi-viz Rourke Cycles branded signs at all junctions where you need to make a turn.
+There will be different coloured signs for each route, which will be confirmed ahead of the day.
+Additionally GPS files of the routes will be emailed out to all riders in the week before the ride.

 Feed Stations & Support: